7 Common Nursing Phone Interview Questions to Ask

 3. Tell me about a time that you went above and beyond to provide patient care.

-This is one of the most common phone interview questions to ask nursing professionals, because it evaluates each candidate’s approach to working with patients.
+This is an insightful nursing phone interview question to ask, because it evaluates each candidate’s approach to working with patients.
 Not only does this evaluate a candidate’s ability to stay within their scope of practice, but also their willingness to meet the highest standards of care.

 What to listen for: